 About Atlas Mountains

 Morocco's mountain ranges are incredible areas of wilderness and beauty.
-As well as offering superb and breathtaking scenery whilst driving from one part of Morocco to another, the Atlas and Rif Mountains have some wonderful hotels and kasbahs to entice visitors away from the cities and coasts.
+As well as offering superb and breathtaking scenery whilst driving from one part of Morocco to another, the Atlas and Rif Mountains have some wonderful hotels and kasbahs to entice visitors away from the cities and coast.

 The Rif Mountains of the north hide impressive Roman ruins of immense scale (Volubilis), a thermal spa (Moulay Yacoub) and a really tranquil small town (Chefchaouen).
 The Mid Atlas and High Atlas both offer excellent trekking and a limited ski season (Ifrane and Oukaimeden).
-The High Atlas in particular, dominated by Mount Toubkal (North Africa's highest peak, 4137m) and the Tichka Plateau has high quality and intimate hotels, particularly at Ouirgane.
-Also, in the southwest, not far from Agadir and the Atlantic, do not overlook one of our favourite locations - the Auberge de Cascades at Immouzer.
+The High Atlas in particular, dominated by Mount Toubkal (North Africa's highest peak, 4137m) and the Tichka Plateau has high quality and intimate hotels, particularly in Ouirgane.
+In the southwest, not far from Agadir and the Atlantic, don't overlook one of our favourite locations - the Auberge de Cascades at Immouzer.

 The Anti Atlas, the furthest south, is much less developed for tourism and although less dramatic in the size of its peaks it does offer unique scenery (a totally different geology, famous painted rocks) and an opportunity to explore a part of Morocco overlooked by so many.

 For two decades Rediscover the World has been offering an exciting and comprehensive programme of trekking in the High Atlas.
-All of our treks are designed to be individual bookings or part of a larger tailor-made holiday.
-This freedom for start date, duration and route means they are very popular with those who wish to enjoy the incredible beauty of the Atlas Mountain region at their chosen pace.
+All of our treks are designed to be individual bookings or part of a larger tailor made holiday.
+This freedom of start date, duration and route means they are very popular with those who wish to enjoy the incredible beauty of the Atlas Mountain region at their chosen pace.